 Is there a distance learning or online program?

-No. The PhD program in Business is a full-time (12 credits per semester) day-time, on campus program.
+No. The PhD Program in Business is a full-time daytime, on campus program.
 There are no PhD-level courses offered through distance or online learning.

 Can I work full-time while I am completing the program?

-Because the program is full-time and day-time, most students do not work while completing the program.
-We do offer research assistantships, and there are many opportunities for adjunct teaching during the summer months.
+No. Most students do not work while completing the program.
+We do offer research assistantships, and there are many opportunities for teaching positions.

 Can I apply as a transfer student from a PhD Program at another school?

-All applicants must complete an application with all required materials by the January 1st deadline regardless of their status at another school.
+No. All applicants must complete an application with all required materials by the January 15th deadline regardless of their status at another school.

 Do you offer any Ph.D. programs other than Business?

+Yes.
 The Graduate Center does offer other Ph.D. programs, but they are not handled by this office.
-For information on any of the other doctoral programs, go to www.gc.cuny.edu, email the Office of Admissions at admissions@gc.cuny.edu, or call (212) 817-7470.
+For information on any of the other doctoral programs, go to GC Doctoral Programs, email the Office of Admissions at admissions@gc.cuny.edu, or call (212) 817-7470.

 Do you offer an MBA?

-The Zicklin School of Business, a part of Baruch College, offers several MBA programs, including part-time programs.
-For further information, go to the Zicklin School of Business website, e-mail Graduate Admissions at ZicklinGradAdmissions@baruch.cuny.edu, or call (212) 802-2330.
+Yes.
+The Zicklin School of Business, Baruch College, offers several MBA programs, including part-time programs.
+For further information, go to the Zicklin School of Business website, e-mail Graduate Admissions at ZicklinGradAdmissions@baruch.cuny.edu.

 Do you offer a combined MBA/Ph.D.?

-We do not offer a combined MBA/Ph.D. program, but we do offer a provision for our non-MBA students to be eligible to receive an en-route MBA from Baruch College after the completion of 45 credits in the program and the completion of the first examination.
+We do not offer a combined MBA/Ph.D. program, but we do offer a provision for our non-MBA students to be eligible to apply for an en-route MBA from Baruch College after the completion of 45 credits in the program and the completion of the first examination.
 Some restrictions apply.
-For more information see Academic Policies.
+For more information about the Zicklin MBA please see Academic Programs.

 Do you offer a Summer semester?